Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space

-The \emph{reprogramming} dataset is published in \cite{schiebingerOptimalTransportAnalysisSingleCell2019}, and is publicly available through the NCBI Gene Expression Omnibus with identification number GSE122662.
-We use the counts matrices from the files \path{GSM3195748_D15.5_serum_C1_gene_bc_mat.h5} and\\ \path{GSM3195749_D15.5_serum_C2_gene_bc_mat.h5}.
-Data processing is done in python, using the packages Scanpy~\cite{wolf2018scanpy} and Anndata~\cite{anndata}.
+This dataset is published in \citet{schiebingerOptimalTransportAnalysisSingleCell2019}, and is publicly available through the NCBI Gene Expression Omnibus with identification number GSE122662.
+We use the counts matrices from the files \path{GSM3195748_D15.5_serum_C1_gene_bc_mat.h5} and \path{GSM3195749_D15.5_serum_C2_gene_bc_mat.h5}.
 Scanpy's function \texttt{read\_10x\_h5} is used to read in the data files, and the resulting Anndata objects are concatenated via an inner join.
 The result is a (annotated) cells-by-genes counts matrix of unique molecular identifier (UMI) reads.

 We preprocess this data by first filtering out genes that are expressed in fewer than 10 cells, and then subsetting to the top $d=1000$ highly variable genes (as determined by Scanpy's \texttt{highly\_variable\_genes} function with \texttt{flavor = "seurat\_v3"}).
-The resulting preprocessed counts matrix $\boldsymbol{C}$ is then used as described in \Cref{sec:Empiricalresults}.
 Note that we do \textbf{not} use any nonlinear transformation on the data, such as the standard \texttt{log1p} transform.